A Handy How-To Guide for Dosing CBD Oil For Cats

 HOW DOES CBD OIL FOR CATS WORK?

 Still, we can’t say for 100% sure because there just isn’t any long-term studies (yet!) to confirm our suspicions.
 We do know that CBD appears to be as safe for cats as it is for dogs.
-One project found large doses could cause side effects but said THC contamination was probably to blame.
+One project found large doses of hemp oil could cause side effects but said THC contamination was probably to blame.
 That same study also found that CBD was absorbed and eliminated differently in cats than it was in pups, which may mean modifying our doses for cats.

 WHAT ARE THE BENEFITS OF CBD OIL FOR CATS?

 CBD's main claim to fame is it's ability to decrease inflammation and thus decrease chronic pain in mammals.
-Researchers at Cornell University fount that CBD oil is great at treating pain because they taret a receptor called the "villanoid receptor" and prevent it from turing on.
+Researchers at Cornell University fount that CBD oil is great at treating pain because they taret a receptor called the 'villanoid receptor' and prevent it from turing on.

 CBD is also an excellent neuroprotector which makes it great at treating neurological disorders like seizures and epilepsy.